-Access Development Programme is made possible by the David Marshall Endowment and managed by Temasek Foundation.
+Access Development Programme is made possible by Temasek Foundation and GIC.

 KC Arts Centre – Home of SRT is accessible for wheelchair users to enter the venue from both the front and rear entrances.
 There is currently 1 wheelchair space on row Q in the theatre stalls.
 If you require a wheelchair space or would like to understand more about transferring options, please contact our venue team at email@example.com or 6733 8166